zachlasiuk/arm-software-developers-ads/content/learning-paths/iot/armds/3debug.md

 ## Pre-requisites

 It is assumed you have installed Arm Development Studio and configured your license.
 For full instructions see [here](/install-tools/armds/).

-It is assumed you have installed Arm Fast Models and configured your license and build tools.
+It is also assumed you have installed Arm Fast Models and configured your license and build tools.
 For full instructions see [here](/install-tools/fm/).

+### If Fast Models are not available

-If you do not have Fast Models, you can still learn how to connect to a custom virtual platform.
+If you do not have access to Arm Fast Models, you can still learn how to connect to a custom virtual platform, using the same FVP as supplied with Development Studio (`bin` directory) instead.

 ## Build Fast Model example